Mary Whitwell Hale: Career

 Leaving Taunton in 1842, she once more went to Keene, where she established and for many years taught another school, which under her care enjoyed a high and enviable reputation.
 Here, her father died, September 26, 1852.

+Death

 When the Civil War broke out in 1861, she served as secretary of the Cheshire County Soldier's Aid Society, and wrote inspiring hymns and odes.
 She died in Keene, November 17, 1862, and was buried at Mount Auburn Cemetery.